 Our Life On A Star (LOAS) conferences are associated with the Star Island Corporation.
 We hold two conferences each summer during August.
+For 2023, LOAS1 will be held Sunday 8/13 to Sunday 8/20 and LOAS2 will be held Sunday 8/20 to Sunday 8/27.
 Star Island is part of the Isles of Shoals, which are located 10 miles off the coast of Portsmouth, NH.

 Life On A Star I & II Conferences are family oriented and we invite you and your family to join us to spend a relaxing week enjoying the magic of Star Island.
 We welcome people of all ages, lifestyles and beliefs.
 We offer a variety of activities each day along with time to sit back, relax, spend time with new and old friends and renew your spiritual side.

 If you have never been to Star Island or to LOAS, we invite you to come spend a week with us, or stay for an overnight.
 Since Star Island is difficult to describe fully, a new video HERE created by the Star Island Corporation will explain what Star is about, what to expect when visiting or staying and why it is such a special place for so many.

 Our conferences are seven days long, Sunday afternoon to the following Sunday morning.
 Every year we select two Chair people who arrange for a theme and theme speaker for the week, Minister of the Week, workshop leaders and youth leaders.